top of page

 Attach Charms

-I collaborated with the UX Designer, taking her wireframes into high-fidelity artmocks through Photoshop where we iterated from the initial design and I had opportunities to make changes that ensured visual consistency among other in-game screens and heightened the user's quality of experience.
-With After Effects, I created a couple of new VFX animations for the charm slots, while also re-mixing some existing effects from the game.
-This allowed us to cut down our production estimate and ensure the feature could meet the deadline.
+Collaborating with the UX Designer, I took her wireframes into Photoshop to redress them with our asset library.
+Next iterating from the initial design, I had opportunities to suggest changes that ensured visual layout consistency among the game's other screens such as the width of the search bar and reducing text bloat.
+I illustrated a new circular frame for the gems to slot into, and with After Effects, created a couple VFX animations for the charm slots behaviors.
+I also re-mixed some existing effects from reward flows, cutting down our production estimate and ensuring the feature would meet the deadline.

 - Centered "ATTACH CHARMS" header text for more prominence, providing better balance of the two stages of flow since they are a recursive Step A to B process when attaching multiple charms.